adapter-hub/adapters/adapter_docs/loading.md

 - By default, the `load_adapter()` method will add the loaded adapter using the identifier string given as the first argument.
 To load the adapter using a custom name, we can use the `load_as` parameter.

+- Finally the `source` parameter provides the possibility to load adapters from alternative adapter repositories.
+Besides the default value `ah`, referring to AdapterHub, it's also possible to pass `hf` to [load adapters from HuggingFace's Model Hub](huggingface_hub.md).

 ## How adapter resolving works